 Following on from last month’s blog, I was trawling through some old HBR articles looking for more thoughts on the subject of clarity in business.
-The article I found was a short story by a director of a school of design who had experimented with blogging to improve the communication with the people at the school.
+The article was a short story by a director of a school of design who had experimented with blogging to improve the communication with the people at the school.

 His learning, after a year of blogging, was very clear.
 In fact, you might think it’s a statement of the obvious.
 The lesson: there is a massive difference between transparency and clarity.
 Transparency = showing people the facts; Clarity is about understanding the facts.
 The author of the article initially thought that letting others see more would logically lead to better communication and understanding.
 He learnt that helping people to understand more was what he was actually looking for.

-His resolution for his second year of experimenting with communication was to try to use social media to engage in two-way communication but more importantly, he vowed to do more walking and talking to people around the campus.
+His resolution for his second year of experimenting with communication was to try to use social media to engage in two-way communication.
+But more importantly, he vowed to do more walking and talking to people around the campus.

-Another product of this change is that the boss is less stressed and has been spending more time bringing in more business and investment, it’s a win-win situation!
+The boss is less stressed and has been spending more time bringing in more business and investment, it’s a win-win situation!
 The moral of the story?
 It’s good to talk!

 If you would like to find out more about getting clarity in your business, download my free eBook which talks about the subject in more detail and offers practical business advice.